Multi-view Surface Reconstruction Using Normal and Reflectance Cues: Surface Sweeping-based 3D Reconstruction

 Adding noise to the normals reveals critical differences in robustness.
 The accuracy of all patch-based variants degrades as noise increases.
 Most notably, the surface sweeping approach, while perfect initially, rapidly deteriorates to the same level as lower-order approximations.
 This indicates that the accuracy of the local surface derived from normal integration is highly vulnerable to inaccuracies in the input normal field.
 On the other hand, volumetric rendering demonstrates considerably better robustness to high noise levels.
-This robustness likely benefits from its global optimization framework and the implicit regularization provided by the optimization of an SDF.
+This robustness likely benefits from its global optimisation framework and the implicit regularisation provided by the optimisation of an SDF.

-Overall, these empirical findings validate our hyperparameter-free re-parametrization strategy, and the feasibility of exact 3D reconstruction in ideal conditions.
+Overall, these empirical findings validate our hyperparameter-free re-parametrisation strategy, and the feasibility of exact 3D reconstruction in ideal conditions.
 However, given that state-of-the-art photometric stereo methods often yield normals with mean angular errors in the range \([5^\circ,10^\circ]\)~\citep{hardy2024unimsps}, we believe that robustness to noise prevails over theoretical accuracy.
-Therefore, in the next section we turn our attention to coupling our re-parametrization with volumetric rendering frameworks.
+Therefore, in the next section we turn our attention to coupling our re-parametrisation with volumetric rendering frameworks.